MarekBykowski/STM32CubeWB-1/README.md

 - go to https://www.st.com/en/evaluation-tools/p-nucleo-wb55.html
 - click on STM32CubeWB and scroll down to get SW

-There are zip archives (with MCU Firmware Package and a patch) and github repo.
+There are zip archives (with the MCU Firmware Package and a patch) and a github repo for it (where you are now).

 # STM32CubeWB MCU Firmware Package